noi-techpark/bdp-core/infrastructure/utils/schema-generator/README.md

 ```
     java -cp '../dto/target/dto-2.0.0.jar:../dal/target/dal-2.0.0.jar:target/schemagenerator-1.0.0.jar' \
          -Dlog4j.configuration=src/main/resources/log4j.properties \
-         it.bz.idm.bdp.tools.SchemaGenerator \
+         com.opendatahub.timeseries.bdp.tools.SchemaGenerator \
-         it.bz.idm.bdp.dal \
+         com.opendatahub.timeseries.bdp.writer.dal \
-         it.bz.idm.bdp.dal.util.SchemaGeneratorImplicitNamingStrategy \
+         com.opendatahub.timeseries.bdp.writer.dal.util.SchemaGeneratorImplicitNamingStrategy \
          /tmp/schema_dump1.sql
 ```

-Hereby, `../dto/target/dto-2.0.0.jar:../dal/target/dal-2.0.0.jar` are class path entries that contain the `@Entity` annotated classes, that should be dumped as SQL DDL commands.  `target/schemagenerator-1.0.0.jar` is the library that contains the `main` method.  `-Dlog4j.configuration=src/main/resources/log4j.properties` is to override log levels, which may be too verbose.  `it.bz.idm.bdp.tools.SchemaGenerator` is the class that contains the main method to be executed.
-The script scans `it.bz.idm.bdp.dal` for entity classes, and dumps the result configured by `it.bz.idm.bdp.dal.util.SchemaGeneratorImplicitNamingStrategy` into `/tmp/schema_dump1.sql`.
+Hereby, `../dto/target/dto-2.0.0.jar:../dal/target/dal-2.0.0.jar` are class path entries that contain the `@Entity` annotated classes, that should be dumped as SQL DDL commands.  `target/schemagenerator-1.0.0.jar` is the library that contains the `main` method.  `-Dlog4j.configuration=src/main/resources/log4j.properties` is to override log levels, which may be too verbose.  `com.opendatahub.timeseries.bdp.tools.SchemaGenerator` is the class that contains the main method to be executed.
+The script scans `com.opendatahub.timeseries.bdp.writer.dal` for entity classes, and dumps the result configured by `com.opendatahub.timeseries.bdp.writer.dal.util.SchemaGeneratorImplicitNamingStrategy` into `/tmp/schema_dump1.sql`.

 ### Known issues
 You can provide PostgreSQL connection information.
 However, the script also works if they are wrong.
 That is,